Lattice QCD estimates of thermal photon production from the QGP: Thermal photon rate and Spectral function

 We calculated the $G_H$ correlator using Clover-improved Wilson fermions for quenched configurations at a temperature of $\sim1.5 \,T_c$ and (2+1)-flavor QCD configurations at a temperature of $\sim 1.2 \,T_{pc}$.
 The scale for quenched QCD has been set by $r_0=\SI{0.47}{\femto\meter}$~\cite{Sommer:2014mea} and the $T_c$ is obtained by $T_c=0.7457/r_0$ \cite{Francis:2015lha}.
 In the case of full QCD, the scale is determined by $r_1=\SI{0.3106}{\femto\meter}$ and $T_{pc}=\SI{180}{\mega\eV} $ was obtained from disconnected chiral susceptibility, cf.~Ref.~\cite{MILC:2010hzw}, as in Ref.~\cite{Altenkort:2023eav}.

 We generated the quenched configurations using a standard Wilson gauge action with heat-bath and overrelaxation updates.
 Each configuration was separated by 500 sweeps, with each sweep corresponding to one heat bath followed by four overrelaxation steps.
 We generated pure gauge configurations in this way for three lattice spacings, which allows us to perform a continuum extrapolation of the correlators.
 For the valence sector, we selected a hopping parameter $\kappa$ value very close to the $\kappa_c$ value, which was obtained by cubic spline interpolation of $\kappa_c$ values given in Ref.~\cite{Luscher:1996ug}.
-The Clover improvement constant, also known as the Sheikholeslami–Wohlert coefficient ($c_{SW}$), was estimated from the non-perturbative parametrization of Ref.~\cite{Luscher:1996ug}.
+The clover improvement constant, also known as the Sheikholeslami–Wohlert coefficient ($c_{SW}$), was estimated from the non-perturbative parametrization of Ref.~\cite{Luscher:1996ug}.

-For full QCD, we used gauge field configurations generated by the HotQCD collaboration using Highly Improved Staggered Quark (HISQ)~\cite{Follana:2006rc} and a tree-level improved L\"uscher-Weisz gauge action~\cite{Luscher:1984xn, LUSCHER1985250} using the RHMC algorithm.
+For full QCD, we used gauge field configurations generated by the HotQCD collaboration using Highly Improved Staggered Quark (HISQ)~\cite{Follana:2006rc} and a tree-level improved L\"uscher-Weisz gauge action~\cite{Luscher:1984xn, LUSCHER1985250}.
+We used the RHMC algorithm~\cite{Clark:2003na} for the production of configurations and every fifth configuration has been saved for measurement.
+These configurations have also been used in ~\cite{Altenkort:2023eav}, and the auto-correlation time is estimated to be 10--30 configurations from a gradient flowed Polyakov loop.
+We have also looked at the gradient flowed topological charge, which is known to exhibit a larger auto-correlation time.
+We find that our gauge configurations are mostly in the trivial topological sector.
+This is expected, as at high temperatures, the topological susceptibility is small.
+However, the correlation functions we consider here are not too sensitive to topology, and therefore, we expect the correlator to exhibit only a mild dependence on the topological charge.
+This behavior has been observed in Ref.~\cite{Ce:2020tmx}.
 We tuned the $\kappa$ value to match the pion mass, which in this study was unphysical and equal to $\SI{320}{\mega\eV}$ with $m_l=m_s/5$.
 The $c_{SW}$ coefficient was taken to be the tadpole-improved tree-level value, i.e.~$c_{SW}=1/u_0^3$, where $u_0$ is the fourth root of the plaquette expectation value.
 In all cases considered, the quark mass was significantly smaller than the temperature being studied.
 More detailed information regarding the lattice parameters can be found in \Cref{tab:lat-detail}.